umath92/spam_classification_nlp/README.md

 Gneral comment whith hold for all methods:
 	-The precison and recall is higher for the 75/25 split then the 25/75 split.
 This is expected as there is more training data for the 75/25 split.
 	- Out of the three methods, Naive Bayes and SVM showed more consistant and higher f-score for both spam/ham and sentiment analysis.
 Performance vise Mega-M and Naive Byes took roughly the same time to run.
-SVM took a long to long to optimize.
+SVM took a long time to optimize.
-Note: Please be aware that the output file NAMES (content will depend on what script we run) for 25/75 split are the same for 75/25 split (I did that so that I dont generate many files).
-The concepts remain the same and it runs perfectly.